jsiegenthaler/homebridge-eosstb/README.md

 May also work with other UPC countries, if you know of any, let me know.

-# TO-DO as of 25.02.2020
+# TO-DO as of 28.02.2020
 * Test GB connections for Virgin Media
-* Improve robustness and responsiveness even more
+* Handle multiple set-top boxes per household

 # Recent Major Achievements
+27 Feb 2021: Working on v0.1.14 with live channel change updates and many improvements

 25 Feb 2021: Released v0.1.10 with full profile support and mqtt EOSSTB device status support.

 20 Feb 2021: Resolved issues with homebridge v1.3.0 and improved robustness a lot